hngts/idena-linux-remote-node-control/README.md

 ## FINAL NOTE

  You may want to check with `htop` command.

  Once when htop is opened, press/hit F4 and type `netmine`.
  You should see idena-linux-node `nickname` (netmine) process with it's child subprocesses onscreen.

  `netmine` is actually fakename for non-existent `service` control, thanks to bash `exec` function.

  And if `earthling_doe` changes config file name from `$HOME/.goidna.json` to '$HOME/yabadabadooya.json', where '$HOME/yabadabadooya.json' will exist with real, working and valid contents - the better. :)

-  *hint: Type `exec --help` if bored and look for -a option.
-Very nifty.*
+ *(**hint**: Type `exec --help` if bored and look for -a option.
+Very nifty.)*